OrcaTech27/CubeSlider/README.md

 # News

-CubeSlider 1.1 has been released for Windows and Mac!
+A webhook for this repo has been added on my discord server!

 # How to play CubeSlider
 1. Download the CubeSlider.zip file. _Make sure you download the latest version._ NOTE: The game currently only works on windows, but